gduarte/blog/_posts/internals/tail-calls-optimization-es6.markdown

 ---
 layout: post
-title: "Tail Calls, Optimization, and ES6"
+title: Tail Calls, Optimization, and ES6
 date: 2014-05-23 05:00:00 -0600
 comments: true
 categories:
-- Software Illustrated
+- [software illustrated]
-- Internals
+- [internals]
-- Programming
+- [programming]
 ---

 In this penultimate post about the stack, we take a quick look at **tail